COULD YOU?!?!? WOULD YOU?!?!?

 The label on each wine bottle explains the attributes of first---drinking all the wine then--- breaking the bottle to eat the “main attractions.”
 Chinese view most reptiles, animals, and insects, as valuable resources for good health and a much-longer life.

-Even though I hid each beautifully-boxed wine bottle out of sight... under my bed… I remained horrified just-knowing snakes were encased in glass bottles and "living" in my room.
-After too-many tormented and sleepless nights, I finally hit-on a solution: I invited the Hotel's laundry room employees (those paid the lowest wages) to visit my room and gifted each one with a valuable snake-filled wine bottle.
-As traditionally-loyal Chinese, they were excited to receive something so valuable---something they could never afford.
+Even though I hid each beautifully-boxed wine bottle out of sight--under my bed-- I remained horrified just-knowing snakes were encased in glass bottles and "living" in my room.
+After too-many tormented and sleepless nights, I finally hit-on a solution: I invited the Hotel's laundry room employees (those paid the lowest wages) to visit my room so I could gift each one with a valuable snake-filled wine bottle.
+As traditionally-loyal Chinese, they were excited to receive something so valuable; something they could never afford to purchase.